there4/fogbugz-php-cli/README.md

 * Login: Test auth token and re-auth on failure
 * Setup: Validate the host url with an api touch
 * New [Self Update][update] command.
-* Cases: Display the name of the current filter as a heading
 * Consider Kiln [branch commands][kiln]

 ## Developing New Commands